aszinck/BURGEE/README.md

 The Dotson/modules/ folder contains two scripts with functions used for the co-registration and the Eulerian elevation change, respectively.

+The V2/ folder contains the code used in Zinck et al, 2024 (submitted)

 # How to apply BURGEE
 All code is provided in javascript which can be copy-pasted and run on the Google Earth Engine